europeanfilmcollege/efc-docs/src/routes/docs/[...1]intro/[...1]about/+page.md

 ---
 title: About this documentation
 description: This will become a complete knowledge base for the workflow at EFC.
-From capturing footage, to the final delivery to the silver screen.
+From capturing footage to the final delivery to the silver screen.
 ---

 <span class="wip">WIP</span>